RSGallery2/RSGallery2_Project/Documentation/MyGalleries/MyGalleries.Introduction.md

 View of user created "My Gallery" gallery

-The "my galleries" are viewed on the module where the menu with type RSGallery2 is displayed.
+The "My Galleries" are shown on the module where the menu with type RSGallery2 is displayed.
 Above the RSGallery2 "Search box" the user can click on "My galleries" link (3)

 ![Link to "My Galleries" ](https://github.com/RSGallery2/RSGallery2_Project/blob/master/Documentation/Images/MyGallery.FirstLink.png?raw=true)